ryankueter/CheckValidators/README.md

 IfEmptyOrWhitespace()
 // Error: String is empty or whitespace.

-IfNullOrEmpty()
-// Error: String is null or empty.

-IfNullOrWhitespace()
-// Error: String is null or whitespace.

 IfEquals("String")
 IfEquals("String", StringComparison.InvariantCulture)
 // Error: String should not be equal to '{compareString}' [StringComparison: '{compareType}'].